Lost in Backpropagation: The LM Head is a Gradient Bottleneck: Theoretical Analysis

 \end{proposition}

-Informally, this says that as long as many distinct tokens each appear as the unique observed continuation of some context, the prediction error matrix $(P - \tilde{N})$ has very high rank, close to $V$.
+Informally, this says that as long as many distinct tokens each appear as the unique observed continuation of some context, the prediction error matrix $(P - \tilde{N})$ has rank close to $V$ for any $P$.

 In natural language, it is reasonable to expect that most tokens appear at least once in a context where the observed continuation is unique in the training set, especially for long sequences.
 Some continuations are even constrained by the language distribution, e.g., \emph{earth} following \emph{down-to-}.
 This motivates the hypothesis that in practical language modeling setups $|\mathcal{C}^{uu}| \simeq V$, or at least $|\mathcal{C}^{uu}| \gg D$.
 We corroborate these arguments with experimental observations in \Cref{app:valid_assumptions}.